coding-geek21/classDeck/.github/pull_request_template.md

     Explain the details for making this change.
 What existing problem does the pull request solve?

 ## Template

     Bug Description: Clearly and concisely describe the problem Solution Description: Describe your changes in detail reviewers.
-    Covered unit test cases:Were unit test cases recorded for this fix or was only manual testing applicable.
+    Covered unit test cases:Were unit test cases recorded for this fix or was only manual testing applicable?